corbinq/apex/doc/README.md

 # YAX: *Y*et *a*nother *x*QTL toolkit
 YAX is a comprehensive software toolkit for analysis of molecular quantitative trait loci (xQTLs) including eQTLs (mRNA expression) and  mQTL (methylation).
 To install YAX, [please see below](#installation).

+We have conducted extensive benchmarking and simulation experiments to ensure that YAX is efficient, scalable, and accurate for both small and large sample sizes.
+For more information, please [**see the benchmarking page.**](https://github.com/corbinq/yax/blob/master/doc/benchmarking.md).

 Key features of this software include

 **Fast, scalable linear mixed model for xQTL mapping**
  - Highly optimized linear mixed model (LMM) framework to account for cryptic or familial relatedness in cis and trans xQTL analysis.